Skip to main content

 FAQ

 Can users still use password login after SSO is enabled?
 No. SSO domains enforce IdP authentication only.
 What if our IdP is unavailable?
 Users cannot authenticate until IdP service is restored.
 Can we mix SSO and password users?
 Yes.
 SSO is per-domain — other domains can use password login.
 Does SSO work with MFA?
 Yes.
 MFA is enforced at your IdP level.
+When SSO is enabled for your organization, Seal’s 2FA is automatically disabled, as SSO users rely on their Identity Provider’s MFA instead.
 Can we use our own Azure AD tenant?
 Yes.
-Provide your tenant ID, or use Seal’s default tenant.
+Provide your tenant ID.
+What is the purpose of providing Tenant ID?
+Providing your Tenant ID ensures only users from your Azure tenant can sign in, adding an extra layer of security.
+How does SSO work with electronic signatures?
+SSO users re-authenticate via their Identity Provider at the point of signing, inheriting any MFA requirements configured by your organization.
+This satisfies 21 CFR Part 11 requirements for signature verification.